tubalmartin/ondomready/README.md

 A function that allows you to safely initialize your code when the DOM is ready.

 * **Bullet proof**: Based on jQuery's `ready()` method (same behavior & reliability).
 * Easy to maintain: Since onDomReady is based on jQuery's implementation, whenever the jQuery team improves it onDomReady will be updated.
+* Browser support: IE6+
 * AMD compatible (anonymous module = more portable),
 * MIT license.